 12 Steps to Prevent Kidney Stones:

+In this article, you will find several steps to help prevent kidney stones.
 The pain of kidney stones is one of the worst possible pains one could possibly experience.
 While the causes behind kidney stones are not fully understood there is some common nutritional advice that can help prevent these stones from forming.

 Kidney stones come in a number of different forms.
 Understanding the type of stone is key to preventing it from re-forming.
 The most common kidney stones are by far calcium oxalate crystals which account for 80% and uric acid crystals which account for another 5-10% (1).

 The goal of this article is to help you find the best strategies to work with your unique genetic makeup to prevent kidney stones.
 We will discover the underlying mechanisms behind kidney stone formation and the unique nutrition and lifestyle tips to follow.